pacodelacruz/logic-apps-semantic-business-rules-engine/README.md

-# logic-apps-semantic-business-rules-engine
+# openai-business-rules-engine-demo

-Semantic Business Rules for Logic Apps using Open AI
+A sample application of how to implement a business rules engine based on business rules in natural laguange using Azure Functions and Open AI.